Eigenvalue sensitivity from eigenstate geometry near and beyond arbitrary-order exceptional points: Constructive Approach

-Away from an EP, we can choose $s$ and $t$ arbitrarily, while at an EP these expressions apply to all choices of $s$ and $t$ that give a finite result, of which there is at least one.
-The proof of this representation is simple---for any square matrix with $\mathrm{det}\,M=0$, $M \mathrm{adj}\,M=0$, so that each column of $\mathrm{adj}\,M$ provides a solution to the homogenous system of equations $M \mathbf{v}=0$.
-We here simply apply this to the matrix $M=\omega_i-H$, and obtain an eigenvector as long as the result does not vanish.
+Away from an EP, we can choose the indices $s$ and $t$ arbitrarily, while at an EP these expressions apply to all choices of $s$ and $t$ that give a finite result, of which there is generically at least one.
+The proof of this representation is simple---for any square matrix $A$ with $\mathrm{det}\,A=0$, $A \,\mathrm{adj}\,A=0$, so that each column $|\mathbf{a}_s\rangle$ of $\mathrm{adj}\,A$ provides a solution to the homogenous system of equations $A |\mathbf{a}_s\rangle=0$.
+We here simply apply this to the matrix $A=E_i\openone-H$, and obtain a right eigenvector as long as the result does not vanish.
+For the left eigenvector, we proceed analogously using the rows of $\mathrm{adj}\,A$, given that $\mathrm{adj}\,A\,A=0$.